ArvinZJC/PaimonTray/README.md

   > ❌ Should be available soon!
 Pending code signing and final validation.

-  If the above recommended way is inconvenient for you, downloading the latest MSIX bundle file (`PaimonTray_<version>.msixbundle`) is another option.
+  If the above recommended way is inconvenient for you, downloading the `PaimonTray_<version>.msixbundle` file is another option.
 You can double-click the downloaded file to install the app via the app installer.
 In this way, the app will NOT auto-update when new builds are released, so you will need to regularly install the latest release.
 If it fails for any reason, you can try the following command at a PowerShell prompt.

   ```PowerShell
   # NOTE: If you are using PowerShell 7+, please run the following command before using Add-AppxPackage.